walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/08-dropdowns.md

 ## Expected Behavior

-If you save this file with either of these examples and run it (e.g., `python dropdown.py` from the command-line) here is what will happen:
+If you save this file with either of these examples and run it (e.g., `python3 dropdown.py` from the command-line) here is what will happen:

 + Open the browser
 + Visit the example application